alexander-digett/digett/src/pages/insights/5-steps-killer-landing-page-video.md

 A word of caution
 -----------------

-Landing pages are important, but don’t let them become your only focus; don’t forget that **the content or products behind those pages are just as important as the page itself**.
+Landing pages are important, but don’t let them become your only focus; don’t forget that the content or products behind those pages are just as important as the page itself.